-- Pros/cons of different methods in relation to the sample you are trying to reach - Benefits of flexing the approach to be appropriate to the quotas - Impact mixed methodologies could have trade-off between cost, comparability & representativeness - Objective(s) of the research and the suitability of virtual methods
+- Clients should consider the pros/cons of different methods in relation to the samples they are trying to reach. - The benefits of flexing the approaches to be appropriate to the quotas being sought. - The impact that mixed methodologies could have and the trade-off between cost, comparability & representativeness/ - The objective(s) of the research and the suitability of virtual methods to achieve these objectives.